survivejs/react-book/manuscript/03_developing_with_webpack.md

 1. `webpack-dev-server` - Starts a web service on `localhost:8080`
 2. `--config webpack.development.js` - Points at custom development configuration we'll set up later
-3. `--devtool eval` - Creates source urls for your code.
+3. `--devtool eval-source` - Creates source urls for your code.
 Making you able to pinpoint by filename and line number where any errors are thrown
 4. `--progress` - Will show progress of bundling your application
 5. `--colors` - Colors in the terminal!
 6. `--hot` - Enable hot module loading